checkout/checkoutkit-android/README.md

             if (resp.hasError) {
                 /* Print error message or handle it */ } else {
-                /* The field containing the actual card token */ CardToken ct = resp.model.getCard();
+                /* The card object */
+                CardToken ct = resp.model.getCard();
-                /* The attribute containing the card token to make a charge */ String cardToken = ct.getCardToken();
+                /* The field containing the card token to make a charge */ String cardToken = resp.model.getCardToken();
             }

         } catch (CardException e1) {
-        	/* Happens when the card informations entered by the user are not correct.
-Display error message or log the error */ /* Type of the exception in the enum CardExceptionType.
+        	/* Happens when the card informations entered by the user are not correct. */ /* Type of the exception in the enum CardExceptionType.
 Different types are INVALID_CVV (if the CVV does not have the correct format), INVALID_EXPIRY_DATE (if the card is expired), INVALID_NUMBER (if the card's number is wrong). */
         } catch (CheckoutException e2) {
             /* Happens when the public key is not valid, raised during the instanciation of the CheckoutKit object */